Twins vs. Royals Player Props Betting Odds

-Player prop bet odds for Joey Gallo, Vinnie Pasquantino and others are available when the Minnesota Twins host the Kansas City Royals at Target Field on Thursday at 7:40 PM ET.
+Joey Gallo and Vinnie Pasquantino are two of the top players with prop bets available when the Minnesota Twins and the Kansas City Royals square off at Target Field on Friday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with DraftKings!